 You shouldn’t be burdened with verifying a fact from a fake when you buy online.
 That’s why we’re demanding:

-- Shopping sites build systems to prevent fake reviews from being posted and detect and remove fake reviews that do appear.
+- Shopping and review sites do more to prevent fake reviews from being posted and detect and remove fake reviews that do appear.

-- Social media platforms ban groups that promote fake review writing.
+- Social media platforms crackdown on groups that promote fake review writing.

-Companies like Amazon, Ebay and Facebook have a responsibility to their customers to ensure information on their sites is accurate and verified – and that fake reviewers can’t operate on them.
+Companies like Amazon, Trip Advisor and Facebook have a responsibility to their customers to ensure information on their sites can be trusted – and that fake reviewers can’t operate on them.

-That’s why we’re demanding big online retailers and social media giants stamp out fake reviews and fake reviewers.
+That’s why we’re demanding big online shopping platforms, social media giants and review sites stamp out fake reviews.

 Will you join us?
 Sign the petition.